froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after an update check on the remote repository has been performed for a package.
+Fired after an update check on the Remote Repository has been performed for a package.
 Fired during client update API request.

 **Parameters**
 $has_update
-> (bool) true is the package has updates on the remote repository, false otherwise
+> (bool) true is the package has updates on the Remote Repository, false otherwise

 $type
 > (string) type of the package checked - "Plugin" or "Theme"